on perfect hard-boiled eggs

 on vanilla beans

-if you are unable to find vanilla beans at your local store – and you’re needing cookies or a cake LIKE NOW – you can substitute 2-3 teaspoons of vanilla extract per 1 vanilla bean. or check out this page for where to buy vanilla beans online.
+if you are unable to find vanilla beans at your local store or simply don’t have any and you’re needing cookies or a cake LIKE NOW – you can substitute 2-3 teaspoons of vanilla extract per 1 vanilla bean.

 on saving dough and batter